 Caerphilly is a hard, white cheese originating from a town of the same name in South Wales.
-It was first made in Caerphilly in about 1830.
-Its texture and flavor bears resemblance to cheddar, which is the most popular type of cheese in the United Kingdom.
-This cheese is known as "the crumblies".
+It was first made in Caerphilly in around 1830.
+Its texture and flavour resemble cheddar, the most popular cheese in the United Kingdom.

-The recipe for Caerphilly has been inspired from other crumbly cheeses like Cheshire, young Lancashire and Wensleydale.
-It is said that the cheese was specially made for coal-miners as its tough texture and shallow height made it easy for them to eat with bare hands while the salty, moist curd helped to replenish the lost minerals.
+The recipe for Caerphilly has been inspired by other crumbly cheeses like Cheshire, young Lancashire and Wensleydale.
+It is said that the cheese was specially made for coal-miners as its rugged texture and shallow height made it easy for them to eat with bare hands, while the salty, moist curd helped to replenish the lost minerals.

-Caerphilly is made from unpasteurized cows' milk and matured anywhere from 8 to 10 to 14 days.
-Some variants are often kept for up to a year to develop a harder texture and stronger taste.
+Caerphilly is made from unpasteurised cow's milk and matured anywhere from 8 to 10 to 14 days.
+Some variants are often kept for up to a year to develop a more rigid texture and more robust taste.
 Inside the pale ivory rind of the cheese, young Caerphilly has a fresh and pleasant taste alongside a moist yet supple texture.
-With maturity, the edges become creamy and the flavor becomes more rounded.
-It usually has a wheel-shape with ivory-white rind dusted with fine flour.
-As the cheese ages in a moist cellar, the white and gray moulds become thicker and more leathery.
-The cheese can be vegetarian depending upon the brand.
+With maturity, the edges become creamy, and the flavour becomes more rounded.
+It usually has a wheel shape with ivory-white rind dusted with refined flour.
+As the cheese ages in a moist cellar, the white and grey moulds become thicker and more leathery.
+The cheese can be vegetarian, depending upon the brand.

 A basic white burgundy would go well with this cheese.
-It is normally grated or melted onto dishes.
+It usually is grated or melted onto dishes.